 SCHOOL CHOICE IN EDUCATION

-educational choice as demand continues to increase.
+Ohio needs to fund families, maximize flexibility, and expand the supply for educational choice as demand continues to increase.
 Despite the universal availability of EdChoice Vouchers, barriers still stand in the way of true education freedom in the Buckeye state.

 ELIMINATE MEANS TESTING

-The demand for EdChoice vouchers has skyrocketed since the implementation of a
+The demand for EdChoice vouchers has skyrocketed since the implementation of a universal voucher system.
+However the means testing aspect of the program is

-believe striking the wealth testing element will further eliminate barriers to educational freedom for all Ohio families.
+standing in the way of ensuring every single family in Ohio has access to EdChoice dollars to seek the educational model that works best for their child.
+We believe striking the wealth testing element will further eliminate barriers to educational freedom for all Ohio families.

 UNIVERSAL PUBLIC SCHOOL ACCESS

 High housing costs prohibit many students from attending schools that are a better fit because parents may not be able to afford the high rent or mortgage rates that are associated with higher-ranked school districts.
-Enacting universal open enrollment for public schools keeps public money in schools, diversifies the student population and
+Enacting universal open enrollment for public schools keeps public money in schools, diversifies the student population and creates greater opportunities, and forces public schools to be competitive and succeed.
+Universal open enrollment is a bipartisan-supported initiative.
+Three states that passed a universal open enrollment policy in 2023 saw 85% in support from both sides of the aisle.

 Who this affects most